Online Electric Vehicle Charging Control with Battery Thermal Management in Cold Environments: Abstract

 \section{Abstract}

-Electric vehicles (EVs) are expanding rapidly, driven by the proposal to comply with global emission reduction targets.
-However, EV adoption in cold regions is hindered by degraded battery performance at low temperatures, which necessitates effective battery thermal management.
-Hence, this work proposes a novel online EV charging control strategy, incorporating battery thermal management for cold environments.
-We first build queue models for both battery charging and thermal dynamics.
-Then, we formulate an optimization problem, which allows us to coordinate battery charging and heating through maintaining queue stability.
-To solve the problem, we develop an online control algorithm within the theoretical framework of Lyapunov optimization.
+Electric vehicle (EV) adoption in cold regions is hindered by degraded EV charging performance at low temperatures, which necessitates effective battery thermal management during charging.
+Given the coupling of battery charging and heating dynamics, this paper examines the benefits of online coordinated charging and heating control, rather than performing them separately.
+Specifically, we first build queue models for both battery charging and thermal dynamics.
+Then, we formulate an optimization problem to minimize the system cost of a charging station, which allows us to coordinate charging and heating through maintaining queue stability.
+To solve the problem, we develop our online coordinated charging and heating control algorithm within the theoretical framework of Lyapunov optimization.
 Note that our online method is prediction-free and independent of any assumed modeling of uncertainty.
 We also characterize both the feasibility and optimality of the proposed control approach.
-Numerical results based on real-world data corroborate our theoretical findings and demonstrate the effectiveness and robustness of our control method through comparisons.
+Numerical results based on real-world data demonstrate the effectiveness and robustness of our control method through comparisons.